Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/behavior-changes.md

 The `require_unique_project_resource_names` flag is set to `False` by default.
 With this setting, if two unversioned resources in the same package share the same name, dbt continues to run and raises a [`DuplicateResourceNameDeprecation`](/reference/deprecations##duplicatenamedistinctnodetypesdeprecation) warning.
 When set to `True`, dbt raises a `DuplicateResourceNameError`.

-For example,

-If your project contains both:
+For example, if your project contains a model and a seed named `sales`:

 ```
 models/sales.sql